How to navigate market turbulence

-Stock market turbulence following the announcement of US trade tariffs is understandably unnerving, but it’s important to remember that market ups and downs are a normal part of investing.
+Global tensions have fuelled stock market turbulence in recent days.
+While this can feel unsettling, it’s important to remember that market ups and downs are a normal part of investing.

-One reason investors shouldn’t try to time the market is that they run the risk of missing out on strong performance, which can seriously hamper long-term investment success.
+Trying to avoid market dips may seem logical, but attempting to time the market can mean missing out on strong rebounds, which can seriously hamper long-term investment success.

-Historically, the best and worst trading days have tended to occur close together, often during periods of heightened market uncertainty.
+Historically, the best and worst trading days often occur close together during periods of uncertainty.
 In the chart below, the gold bars, which represent the 20 worst trading days, look like mirror images of the green bars, which signify the best trading days.
-This makes the prospect of successfully timing the market almost impossible.
+That proximity makes it nearly impossible to time market exits and re‑entries successfully.

 The best and worst trading days happen close together